encryptogroup/MultiCent/README.md

 ```

 Alternatively, you can also download the image from the latest release's assets on the [GitHub releases page](https://github.com/encryptogroup/MultiCent/releases).
+This specific build of course is architecture specific.
+It was build on x86_64 and *should* work on most common and sufficiently modern CPUs of that architecture.
 Load this image as follows from the directory where you downloaded it to:
 ```sh
 sudo docker load < [IMAGE_FILE_NAME].tar.gz